elmtree-askmo/cloudcannon-app/content/learn/nursing/how-does-the-body-mass-index-bmi-categorize-individuals-and-what-are-its-limitations.md

 url: /learn/nursing/questions/how-does-the-body-mass-index-bmi-categorize-individuals-and-what-are-its-limitations
 score: -1.0
 related_article1:
-    id: 169782
-    title: Why is water essential for the body, and what are the main sources of hydration?
-    subject: Nursing
-    url: /learn/nursing/questions/why-is-water-essential-for-the-body-and-what-are-the-main-sources-of-hydration
-related_article2:
     id: 169769
+    title: >-
-    title: How do the World Health Organization guidelines influence nutrition and hydration practices?
+        How do the World Health Organization guidelines influence nutrition and hydration practices?
     subject: Nursing
     url: /learn/nursing/questions/how-do-the-world-health-organization-guidelines-influence-nutrition-and-hydration-practices
-related_article3:
+related_article2:
     id: 169775
+    title: >-
-    title: What are the nutritional benefits of including dairy in the diet?
+        What are the nutritional benefits of including dairy in the diet?
     subject: Nursing
     url: /learn/nursing/questions/what-are-the-nutritional-benefits-of-including-dairy-in-the-diet
+related_article3:
+    id: 169785
+    title: >-
+        What is food fortification, and how does it support nutritional needs?
+    subject: Nursing
+    url: /learn/nursing/questions/what-is-food-fortification-and-how-does-it-support-nutritional-needs
 related_article4:
+    id: 169773
+    title: >-
+        What is the role of vitamins in body functions, and what are some common sources?
+    subject: Nursing
+    url: /learn/nursing/questions/what-is-the-role-of-vitamins-in-body-functions-and-what-are-some-common-sources
+related_article5:
     id: 169780
+    title: >-
-    title: What are the health implications of overweight and obesity?
+        What are the health implications of overweight and obesity?
     subject: Nursing
     url: /learn/nursing/questions/what-are-the-health-implications-of-overweight-and-obesity
-related_article5:
-    id: 169779
-    title: What is the Malnutrition Universal Screening Tool (MUST), and how is it used in nutritional assessment?
-    subject: Nursing
-    url: /learn/nursing/questions/what-is-the-malnutrition-universal-screening-tool-must-and-how-is-it-used-in-nutritional-assessment
 ---

 &nbsp;